castorini/anserini/docs/speech-to-text.md

 window.WITAI_API_SECRET = "Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX";
 ```

-Ask me for the API key.
+Ask for the API key or get a free one from wit.ai.